Configuration

 cp .env.example .env

 The defaults are tuned for local development with the Docker Compose stack.
-For production deployments, review every variable below.
+For production deployments, work through the Environment Variables reference instead — several variables are required in production that development silently defaults.

 | Variable | Default | Description |